TheLethalCode/AGV-Task1/README.md

 found the path as close to the shortest path as possible using A* algorithm.
 Here, I\
 considered the diagonal movement to cost the same as a straight movement.

-The path is printed along with the path length as well as shown in the image.
+The path is printed as well as shown in the image along with the path length.

 I created a structure "tryst" to store the details of each pixel